 Notetakers vary in price depending on their features, whether they include a braille display and connectivity options.
 Braille notetakers range from £700 for a very basic model to £4,500, with the average product costing between £2,000 and £3,000.
 QWERTY keyboard notetakers range from £900 to £4,400 with the average product costing about £2,500.
 AccessNote costs £13.99.

 Voice recognition provides an alternative way to control or input information to a computer or smartphone.
 You simply talk to the computer or phone and what you say is interpreted as commands or converted to electronic text.

 For more information on the facilities built into modern computers or smartphones, see our beginner's guide to voice control.

 For computer users the most popular voice recognition software is Dragon.
 Dragon will allow you to dictate, create and edit documents and emails, launch programs and open files and even take control of your mouse!

-For people with sight loss, voice recognition programmes are difficult to use and it may be more productive to learn to touch type unless you also have mobility and/or dexterity.
+For people with sight loss, voice recognition programmes are difficult to use and it may be more productive to learn to touch type unless you also have limited mobility and/or dexterity.

 Frequently asked questions

 Search our most frequently asked questions to find the detailed answers you need about benefits, eye health, education, employment, travel and much more.Search FAQs